Symphony No. 44 (Haydn)

 Symphony No. 44 in E minor, Hoboken I/44, was completed in 1772 by Joseph Haydn.
 It is popularly known as Trauer (Mourning).
 An apocryphal story relates that Haydn asked for the slow movement of this symphony to be played at his funeral.

 Movements

-The work is in four movements and is scored for two oboes, bassoon, two horns (in E and G), continuo (harpsichord) and strings:
+The work is in four movements and is scored for two oboes, bassoon, two natural horns (in E and G), continuo (harpsichord) and strings: